ojullien/Shell/README.md

 All the main app scripts can take the following options:

-- `-d` Display mode.
+- `-n | --no-display` Display mode.
 Contents are not displayed.
-- `-l` Log mode.
+- `-l | --active-log` Log mode.
 Contents are logged.
-- `-w` Wait user.
+- `-w | --wait` Wait user.
 Wait for user input between actions.

 ## Features